-- 9.1 The Rule 6 party (Stop the Quarry Campaign) have raised concerns about noise but have not provided any details. - 9.2 The noise assessment prepared by WBM in September 2019 followed appropriate protocols by determining the baseline noise levels at the nearest receptors using robust methods, including measurements on several days. - 9.3 The average background noise levels determined from the baseline noise surveys were used to determine appropriate site noise limits following current Government policy and guidelines, i.e. the advice in PPGM. - 9.4 Site noise calculations were undertaken, with WBM providing feedback to NRS on the scheme with regard to the mitigation required to ensure that appropriate noise levels were met for the reasonable worst case scenarios.
+- 9.3 The Rule 6 party (Stop the Quarry Campaign) have raised concerns about noise but have not provided any details. - 9.4 The noise assessments prepared by WBM in September 2019 and the updated ES in 2024 followed appropriate protocols by determining the baseline noise levels at the nearest receptors using robust methods, including measurements on several days. - 9.5 The average background noise levels determined from the 2018 baseline noise surveys were used to determine appropriate site noise limits following current Government policy and guidelines, i.e. the advice in PPGM.
+Subsequent noise surveys have generally resulted in higher baseline background noise levels, indicating that site noise limits based on the 2018 baseline noise survey data is a worst case approach.

-- 9.5 The receptors considered included the nearest residential properties and also the Heathfield Knoll School and Nursery. - 9.6 Within this proof I have responded to comments from WCC regarding various issues including the consideration of cumulative impact and shown that this does not affect the outcome of the original noise assessment.
+- 9.6 Site noise calculations were undertaken, with WBM providing feedback to NRS on the scheme with regard to the mitigation required to ensure that appropriate noise levels were met for the reasonable worst case scenarios. - 9.7 The receptors considered included the nearest residential properties and also the Heathfield Knoll School and Nursery. - 9.8 Within this proof I have considered cumulative impact and shown that this does not affect the outcome of the original noise assessment.
 This reasoning should also be sufficient to respond to the Rule 6 Party concerns regarding noise.